Edirom/Edirom-Online/README.md

 ## Contributing

 After all this information, you decided to contribute to Edirom Online, that is awesome!
 We prepared a [CONTRIBUTING] file to help start your Edirom-Aventure now.
+We also prepared a document, to become familiar with the general [project management workflow] of this software.

 If you encounter a security issue in the code, please see the [Security Policy](.github/SECURITY.md) for further guidance.